 Youth Ministries at Holy Cross

 Middle-school and high-school youth are active members of Holy Cross.
 There are a variety of ways for them to be involved, including youth Christian formation on Sunday mornings, Wednesday night youth group, and confirmation classes.
 Youth participate in outreach opportunities, including our Pumpkin Patch, which raises money for charities in the Upstate, and Project Host, a soup kitchen in Greenville where we serve lunch on the fifth Sunday of the month (four times a year).
 We also plan mission trips and youth events and outings throughout the year.
-For more information about our youth ministry, please contact Mother Susan at email@example.com or call (864) 483-2250.
+For more information about our youth ministry, please email email@example.com or call the church office.

 Youth Christian Formation meets on Sundays from September through May at 10 a.m. in the Meeting Hall, which is located at the back corner of our property.
 Youth explore their faith, ask questions, study the Bible together, and make connections to their own lives and events around the world.